thelightdesigner/ScuffedWalls/Functions.md

    ```

 ## AppendEvents
-adds on custom chroma data to events/lights between the function time and endtime (toBeat)
+Appends data to events between the function time and endtime (toBeat)

  - toBeat: float
- - appendTechnique: int(0-2)
+ - appendTechnique: int(0-1)
  - any of [`these properties`](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Functions.md#noodle-extensionschroma-properties-syntax)
  - selecttype: 0, 1, 2, 3; the type of the light to append to